trungvose/typescript-data-structures/data-structures/queue/README.md

 ## Implementation

 Implement using built-in object as a map, with tail pointer.
 I came up with this approach to make sure the Big O notation for the dequeue operation.
+You can implement with the same approach using array instead of object.
+But to take one element out of an array could take `O(n)`.

 | Operation      | Description                                                               | Big O |
 | -------------- | ------------------------------------------------------------------------- | ----- |